singh-anshuman/singh-anshuman.github.io/_posts/2019-03-09-spring-cloud-config-file-repo.md

 <h2>Spring Cloud Config Client - User</h2>

 We'll create the user application which will act as a client for the config server.
 This is a REST based application with 2 layers - REST Controller layer and Service layer.
+For simplicity we are not going to create the repository layer which usually talks to the database.

 Once done the folder structure is going to look like this.